adamkozak/ADA2017-project/Project/README.md

 ﻿# Analysis of reviews of books on Amazon

+# Updates for milestone 2:

++ Dataset description modified

++ Milestone 2 section added, where progress is described

++ The data pipeline notebook is **Data_processing_CLEAN.ipynb**

 # Abstract
 The goal of the project is to analyze the reviews of books in the [Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/).
 Three exact goals are considered.
 The first goal idea is to analyze whether a pattern in reviews (length of review, number of reviews) can be linked to a particular author, author group or genre.
 The second goal is to analyze the tone and the emotions carried by the comments and to see if certain authors, groups or genres attract certain emotions.
 The analysis will probably be realized using external emotion recognition tools for text.
 The third goal is to relate the emotion analysis to time, to see whether review tones change over time and if the increase in popularity and accessibility of the internet has contributed to changes in commenter behavior or polarization of comments.
 The story we would like to tell is to show something interesting about Amazon comments from the 1990’s to the 2010’s, motivated by our interest in behavior of people on the internet.

-# Research questions

-+ Can we find a similar pattern in the reviews of every book of the same author or the same type?

-+ Can we find similar emotions in the reviews of every book of the same author or the same type?

-+ Can we find an interesting progression in the reviews over time?

-+ Can we see emergence or disappearance of people who write highly polarized comments during the time frame?

 # Dataset

-The dataset we will use is the [Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/), and as it is very big we will only use the reviews related to the “Books” category.
-The dataset will still be very big (more than 140 million reviews in total, of which a significant portion are book reviews) so we will use [Apache™ Hadoop®](http://hadoop.apache.org/), [Apache Spark™](https://spark.apache.org/) (or similar) to handle it on the computing cluster.
-The data is in JSON format so it should be easy to handle (not strict JSON but can be read with Python).
+The dataset we will use is the [Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/), and there we will analyze the _Books_ category.
+Since our goal is to analyze review and rating data of books, we will use the _5-core_ subset of book review data, which contains only products which have at least 5 reviews.
+This is a choice to remove noise in the data and make statistics (mean rating etc.) more sensible.
+The _5-core_ data contains 8,898,041 reviews of 367,983 books, and each review has an associated star rating (1-5 stars).
+Additionally, we will use the _Books_ metadata from the same website, which includes metadata of the books in the review data set.
+In the review data, books are identified by their Amazon identifier number (asin), and the metadata describes e.g. the actual book title, price, and so on.

+To handle the data, we use [Apache Spark™](https://spark.apache.org/).
+The data is in JSON format readable in Python.
+Since the data set is ~10 gigabytes, we can handle it by running Spark locally.

-Nothing is said about which country the reviews come from.
-This is important information for analysis, so in the absence of exact information we will assume that the data is from Amazon in the United States (since it is hosted on the University of California San Diego website, the data includes reviews from the 1990’s, and it is not stated otherwise in the data description).
-In any case, for the analysis we assume that (nearly) all comments are in English.
+We assume that the data is from Amazon in the United States, and that the reviews are in English.

-For the first two analyses we will need to use the text of the review and the ID of the product (book) reviewed and for the last one we will need to use the date of the review and also the ID of the reviewer (to analyse the time evolution of the reviews for a particular user).
+To enrich the data set, we wanted to also get the categories (science fiction, thriller, etc.) for each book.
+This was done by scraping the Amazon website "product details" section for each product.
+Since we cannot process huge numbers of products this way, we have thus far limited our enrichment attention to most interesting books (ones having high numbers of reviews, for example).

 # Milestone 2

+## Data poking

+We have poked the data by various means, looking at e.g.

++ Mean length of reviews by month, day and book

++ Number of reviews by month and day (for all books and top 30 books according to number of reviews), and by book

++ Number of 1, 2, 3, 4, and 5-star ratings by book, and mean rating by book

+The exact results and visualizations can be found in the project pipeline notebook.
+Importantly, we found that the rate of reviewing is very unevenly distributed, with a lot more reviews being written after approximately 2013 than before, and that the distribution of mean ratings is heavily left-skewed (meaning a lot of the distribution mass is on the high ratings of 4 and 5).

+## Refined question definition

-We have chosen our main questions (for now) to be:
+After our data poking, we have chosen our main questions (for now) to be:

-_How can negativeness or positiveness of comments and ratings influence the popularity of a book?
-How do negative and positive comments and ratings evolve with time?_
+_How can negativeness or positiveness of reviews and ratings influence the popularity of a book?
+How do negative and positive reviews and ratings evolve with time?_

 To this end, we need to define the "popularity" of a book.
 We decided on two different definitions for a popularity metric: